flybywiresim/docs/docs/pilots-corner/advanced-guides/rejected-take-off.md

 ??? tip "Extra Knowledge - ASDA (Click to Expand)"
     Another similar term is accelerate-stop distance available (ASDA) which covers the length of runway and stopway that is available for an accelerate-stop.

-This distance can be longer than the accelerate-stop distance.
+    When we approach this concept from a flight planning perspective, ASDA is a fixed value and pilots need to select a V1 for which the acclearate-stop distance is no greater than the ASDA.

 When the aircraft speed is at or above 100 kts, it may become hazardous to reject a takeoff, therefore a takeoff is split into 3 phases: